-Group test: choose the best cycling multitool for you
+Group test: Choose the best cycling multitool

 The ideal multitool is the one that has all the tools you need and none you don’t.
-Our inner Boy Scout/Girl Guide might crave the one with a fistful of functions, but some are like the Swiss Army knife’s hoof pick or fish scaler: dead weight.
+Our inner Boy Scout/Girl Guide might crave one with a fistful of functions, but some are like the Swiss Army knife’s hoof pick or fish scaler: dead weight.

 The main point of a multitool is convenience.
 You carry less weight and volume than you would with workshop separates.

 What’s essential in terms of function will depend on what bike you ride, where and how you ride it and, crucially, how well it’s maintained.
 Prevention is better than cure.
 I’ve focused on four tools with spoke keys and chain splitters, since a buckled wheel or broken chain can end anyone’s ride, irrespective of preparation.
 All come with one or more Allen keys and screwdrivers as well.